EpsilonSolutions/netscaler-command-reference/docs/pq/pq-policy/pq-policy.md

 ##add pq policy

 Adds a priority queuing policy to the appliance.Note: To use the priority queuing policy on a virtual server, the virtual server must have priority queuing enabled and the priority queuing policy must be bound to the load balancing virtual server.
 To enable priority queuing on the virtual server and to bind the policy, use the set lb vserver and bind lb vserver commands.
+NOTE: This command is deprecated.Priority Queuing feature has been deprecated in favour of AppQoE

 ##Synopsys

-add pq policy &lt;policyName> -rule &lt;expression> -priority &lt;positive_integer> [-weight &lt;positive_integer>] [-qDepth &lt;positive_integer> | -polqDepth &lt;positive_integer>]

 ##Arguments